 Seek out windows

-“A great window is everything!” says Liz Banfield, owner of Liz Banfield, who emphasizes the endless photo possibilities associated with indoor windows.
+“A great window is everything!” says Liz Banfield, owner of Liz Banfield, who emphasizes the endless possibilities for indoor wedding photography in front of windows.
 “Even in silhouette, the atmospheric opportunities are endless,” she says.
 Whether used for framing or as a source of natural light, you can’t go wrong with a stunning window photo.

 Emphasize detail shots

-When getting ready to walk down the aisle, detailed shots—especially photos that show off a bride or groom’s personal wedding style—are a must for couples who want to document every special moment of their big day.
+When getting ready to walk down the aisle, detailed shots—especially photos that show off the couple's personal wedding style—are a must for couples who want to document every special moment of their big day.
 Erich Mcvey, owner of Erich McVey, captures a quiet moment pre-I’dos that highlights elements of this elegant ensemble.

 Capture the candid moments